redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

     ```shell
     kubectl create -f https://operatorhub.io/install/service-binding-operator.yaml
     ```
-  Refer to [Getting Started > Cluster Setup > Operators](../getting-started/cluster-setup/operators.md) for more information on installing operators.
+  Refer to the [Operators guide](../getting-started/cluster-setup/operators.md) for more information on installing operators.

 ## Application Developer
 ---

 This section assumes that you have installed `odo`.
-See [Getting Started > Installation](../getting-started/installation.md).
+See the [Installation guide](../getting-started/installation.md) if you have not already installed odo.

 Since the PostgreSQL Operator installed in above step is available only in `my-postgresql-operator-dev4devs-com` namespace, ensure that `odo` uses this namespace to perform any tasks: